UKY-CS-499-Project14-Spring17/UKY-CS-499-Project14-Spring17.github.io/index.md

 # A Portable Interface for Laser Engravers

-Our goal is to develop a portable, compilable tool to connect with HTPOW laser engravers.
+Our goal is to develop a portable, compilable tool to connect with [HTPOW brand](https://www.amazon.com/HTPOW-Engraver-Printer-Handicraft-Engraving/dp/B01G36Q558) laser engravers.
 We'll update this landing page as we find new information to share with you.
 Read our weekly updates below, or check out the blog <!--- TODO --> for more information on what we discover.

 ## Project Requirements